creativecreatorormaybenot/clock/README.md

 ## TODO

-* Make digital clock animation smooth in the linear section - it should already be.

 * Do not make the ball go off screen.

   + Have a section where the ball slowly rolls onto the slide.